singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 Since we don't want our local output directory to be pushed to GitHub (instead we'll let netlify build and take care of this directory) we'll create a `.gitignore` file and fill it in like this:

 ```
-# To avoid uploading the output folder
+# disregard the output folder with contents - we don't want the build output folder on GitHub!
-output/
+ouput/*

+# disregard the node_modules folder with contents - these are also only for local use, so don't push to GitHub!
+node_modules/*
 ```

-This will prevent the output directory from being pushed to git.
+This will prevent the output and node_modules directories from being pushed to git.

 #### 3. Prepare the Site for GitHub
 We need to set the local site up as a git repository with the `git init` command, then we'll add all the files and subdirectories to the repository with the `git add .` command and finally stage them for the first commit with the `git commit -m 'First commit'` command.
+ ''
 In quick succession in a terminal window:

 ```